tomjoht/learnapidoc/_docs/metrics_and_measurement/docapis_metrics_measuring_impact.md

 To a degree, yes, you can only really evaluate the usefulness of documentation from the perspective of a user going through the documentation with some tasks in mind.
 However, surveys are a difficult, inefficient way to go about measuring documentation quality for several reasons:

-* Survey responses aren't actionable
+* Survey responses aren't usually actionable
 * Users aren't regularly available for surveys
 * Survey questions are difficult to formulate
 * Users are sometimes unreliable

-## Survey responses aren't actionable
+## Survey responses aren't usually actionable

 First, feedback from users about documentation is often too general and unactionable to be helpful.
 If you do a satisfaction survey and find that only 30% of users would recommend the documentation to a friend, what can you do with that information?
 If surveys indicate that your docs are poor and need improvement, can you act on that?
 Which docs?
 Which parts need improvement?
 Are they "confusing and useless"?
 What's confusing or unhelpful about them?
 All of the docs, or just parts?
 Is the feedback a general impression overall, or focused on a specific user scenario from a single documentation topic?